solo-io/gloo/docs/introduction/architecture.md

 Discovery services act as automated Gloo clients, automatically populating the storage layer with upstreams and functions to facilitate easy routing for users.

-Discovery is optional, but when enabled, will attempt to discover available upsrteams and functions.
+Discovery is optional, but when enabled, will attempt to discover available upstreams and functions.

 Currently supported: